Click here for the SOGA brochure.

 Yes, through Special Olympics Motor Activities Training Program (MATP), developed by physical educators, physical therapists and recreation therapists.
 MATP emphasizes training and participation rather than competition.

 The Special Olympics World Summer and Winter Games are held every four years, alternating every two years.
-The 2011 World Summer Games was held June 25-July 4 in Athens, Greece.
-The 2013 World Winter Games will be held in South Korea.
+USA Games are also held every 4 years.
+In 2018, the USA Games will be held in Seattle, Washington July 1-6.

 Are there differences between Special Olympics and Paralympics?